fititnt/uwazi-docker/production-instructions.md

 ## On your server (Uwazi official documentation)

-Please look at the official documentation at huridocs/uwazi Wiki on
+Please look at the official documentation (in English) at huridocs/uwazi Wiki on
 <https://github.com/huridocs/uwazi/wiki/Install-Uwazi-on-your-server>.

+For other languages, see <https://uwazi.io/page/9852italrtk/support>.

 ## With uwazi-docker
 > In short: **uwazi-docker is not designed to run in production**.
 If in the